We're always on the lookout for outdoor wood burning furnace parts that go unnoticed and end up costing you money. This is a huge one!

-Do You Have One?
-You pull this handle - the "Pull Rod" - before opening your outdoor boiler door so that the smoke does not blow in your face.
+You pull this handle - the "Pull Rod" - before opening your outdoor wood burning boiler door so that the smoke does not blow in your face.
 (See photo above.)

 If you don't have a Pull Rod, read below for urgent and important info.